tommaho/VS13MORT.DUSMCPUB-Parser/README.md

  READ THIS
-   This tools is NOT coded with safety, efficiency, or elegance in mind.
+   This tool is NOT coded with safety, efficiency, or elegance in mind.
 Use at your own risk.

  VS13MORT Parser.py
  Author tommaho